Theory of the Anomalous Magnetic Moment of the Electron: Introduction

-and with s = 1/2 and $\mu_\mathrm{B}$ = e$\mathrm{\hbar}$/2m(e)c follows that whereas the actual value of the magnetic moment is $\mu_e$ = $\mu_\mathrm{B}$\,$\cdot$\,1.00\,115\,965 which is, in a first approximation, equal to $\mu_e$ = $\mu_\mathrm{B}$\,$\cdot$\,(1 + $\alpha_f/2\pi$).
-The ratio of our theoretical value of the magnetic moment of the electron in Eq.(9) to the experimental value of the magnetic moment of the electron in Eq.(1) is then
+and with s = 1/2 and $\mu_\mathrm{B}$ = e$\mathrm{\hbar}$/2m(e)c follows that whereas the actual value of the magnetic moment is $\mu_e$ = $\mu_\mathrm{B}$\,$\cdot$\,1.001\,15965, Eq.(1).
+The ratio of our theoretical value of the magnetic moment of the electron in Eq.(11) to the experimental value of the magnetic moment of the electron in Eq.(1) is then

-A more precise determination of the magnetic moment requires a more precise formula for the magnetic field energy.
+A more precise determination of the magnetic moment depends on a more precise formula for the magnetic field energy.

 The sole reason for the deviation of the magnetic moment of the electron from the classical value $\mu_\mathrm{B}$ = e$\mathrm{\hbar}$/2m(e)c is the incorporation of the magnetic field energy into our equations.
-Without the magnetic field energy the magnetic moment of the electron would be exactly equal to Bohr's magneton as we have shown in Section\,15 of [4].
+Without the magnetic field energy the magnetic moment of the electron would be exactly equal to Bohr's magneton, as we have shown in Section\,12 of [5].

-Using for the explanation of the electron a relativistically spinning sphere, which does not seem to be possible, Mac\,Gregor writes on p.\,315 of [8] that ``E$_\mathrm{H}$ is singled out as the culprit that is causing the anomaly in [the Land\'{e} factor] g".
-It does, as well, not seem to be possible that the electron consists of a bare part with an infinite mass and an infinite negative charge.
-We use a model of the electron whose mass is within one percent equal to the measured rest mass of the electron.
-Nothing is infinite in this model.
-There is indeed a bare electron but its mass is m(e)/2, rather than infinite.
+Using for the explanation of the electron a relativistically spinning sphere, which does not seem to be possible, Mac\,Gregor writes on p.\,315 of [4] that ``E$_\mathrm{H}$ is singled out as the culprit that is causing the anomaly in [the Land\'{e} factor] g".
+It does not seem to be possible either that the electron consists of a bare part with an infinite mass and an infinite negative charge, as QED assumes.
+We use a model of the electron whose mass is, within an uncertainty of one percent, equal to the measured rest mass of the electron.
+Nothing is infinite in our model.
+There is indeed a bare part of the electron, but its mass is m(e)/2, rather than infinite.

 The same considerations made above apply as well for the magnetic moment of the positron, whose mass consists to one half of anti-electron neutrinos and to the other half of the mass of a positive charge and its magnetic field energy.